 Long-Lasting Results

-Dental implants are durable and, with proper care, can last for many years, often even a lifetime.
+Dental implants are durable and can last for many years, often even a lifetime.
 Unlike removable restorations, which may need to be replaced or adjusted over time, implants offer a long-term solution.
 They’re a worthwhile investment for your oral health.

 Stable Restoration

-Traditional dental bridges require alterations to neighboring teeth, but implants do not affect healthy teeth.
+Traditional dental bridges require alterations to neighboring teeth, but implants don’t affect healthy teeth.
 They’re anchored securely in your jawbone, which eliminates the discomfort and instability often associated with removable dentures.
 This stability helps keep your remaining teeth in place so your dental arch remains intact.

 Am I a Dental Implant Candidate?

 Not everyone is automatically a candidate for dental implants in our Edmonton, AB, office.
-A few key factors will determine if dental implants are a good option for you:
+Dental implants are a good option if you have:

-Your jawbone needs to be healthy and strong enough to support the implant.
-The implant is a small titanium post placed into your jawbone, so you need enough bone to hold it in place.
-If you don’t have enough bone, we can recommend bone grafting to prepare your jaw for treatment.
+- Healthy Jawbone: Your jawbone needs to be healthy and strong enough to support the implant.
+The implant needs enough bone to hold it in place.
+If you don’t have enough bone, we can recommend bone grafting or a sinus lift to prepare your jaw for treatment.

 The Dental Implant Process in Edmonton, AB